Whiley/RFCs/text/0000-qualified-names.md

 # Summary

-This proposal is for a syntax change to fully-qualified names to something more familiar to systems programmers, and which properly distinguishes the "inside" versus "outside" of a module.
+This proposal is for a syntax change to fully-qualified names to something more familiar to systems programmers, and to clarify the meanings of different qualified names.

 # Motivation